Facts About Teen Love

 Chemistry can sometimes come easily, but when you must do the work required to make a relationship strong and long-lasting, that’s where many teens and adults fall short.
 This is not to say it’s their fault.
 Rather, they may simply lack the skills and life experience necessary to build up a relationship into a more serious one.
 Teens are more likely to experience shorter-term relationships and need time to learn about what makes a relationship healthy.

 Of course, some teen relationships stand the test of time.
 There are some couples who graduated from high school alongside one another and who stay together through college and beyond.
 This is incredibly rare, however, because even if they do get married right out of high school, these marriages often end in divorce.
-Humans are still growing mentally and emotionally up through their mid-20s, and so it is easier and faster for two people at this age to end up growing apart.
+Humans are still growing mentally and emotionally up through their mid-20s, so it is easier and faster for two people with a relationship based on teenage love to grow apart.

 This is not to say that two people of any age can’t grow apart – it happens time and time again.
 However, when you’re constantly put in new and often different situations due to education and employment, it can be harder to stick together at a younger age.
 Being thrown into new environments can broaden a teen’s horizons and allow them to see that they may want to explore much more than what they thought they wanted when they were still in high school.